 Questions to ask each other:

-There’s a section called understanding joint accounts on the British Bankers’ Association website and a guide called you and your joint account which you can download (the download button is towards the bottom of the page).
+There’s a section called understanding joint accounts on the British Bankers’ Association (now UK Finance) website and a guide called you and your joint account which you can download (the download button is towards the bottom of the page).

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.